About Hip Fractures (Broken Hip) Caused by Accidents

 Our law firm is well regarded when it comes to getting satisfactory results for our clients.
 We can help you get the compensation you need to get proper medical treatment as well as to help you cover costs related to the accident including the cost of future treatments.

 No matter where you are located, we are just a phone call away.
-Call our experienced Boston area personal injury and accident claims attorneys to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to obtain civil justice and compensation for your injuries.
+Call our experienced Boston Fall Injury personal injury and accident claims attorneys at The Law Offices of Gerald J. Noonan to schedule a free no-obligation case review and consultation at (508) 588-0422 and you will have taken your first step to find out how best to obtain civil justice and compensation for your injuries.
 You can also click here to use our Free Case Evaluation Form.

 We offer a free, no-obligation legal consultation to help you understand your rights and the value of your case.